Ironsss/Ironsss/README.md

 </p> Working on my Data engineer path with Azure, AWS and Google Cloud.
 (Better Time to Market)</p>

+Pursuing a Master's degree in Artificial Intelligence (MNA-V ITESM).
+My goal is to deepen my expertise, engage in impactful research, and contribute to responsible AI development.
+I aspire to bridge the gap between theory and practice, making a positive impact on society.

 ## _Data Badges_